You can email Mollie Rose, program assistant.

 Submit your UIC application online via the UIC website—just follow the instructions listed there.
 There is a non-refundable application fee for all applicants.

 Submit your PTCAS application online via the PTCAS website.
 The application opens in July and closes the first weekday of October.

 Arrange for PTCAS to receive an official transcript from every U.S. college and university you have attended.
 Refer to instructions on the PTCAS website.

-Graduate Record Examination (GRE) scores are required for all applicants.
+Graduate Record Examination (GRE) General Test scores are required for all applicants.